 As standard, your Charred Black cladding comes pre-treated with a Danish oil.

-If left without annual re-treatment with Danish oil, weathering will very slowly take the wood back to its natural appearance.
-To maintain the charred finish, re-application of Danish oil is recommended every year.
+If left without annual re-treatment with UV protection oil, weathering will very slowly take the wood back to its natural appearance.
+To maintain the charred finish, re-application of UV protection oil is recommended every year.

 What do our customers say?